hyintell/COOM/README.md

 COOM is a Continual Learning benchmark for embodied pixel-based RL, consisting of task sequences in visually distinct 3D environments with diverse objectives and egocentric perception.
 COOM is designed for task-incremental learning, in which task boundaries are clearly defined.
-A short demo of COOM is available on [Youtube](https://www.youtube.com/watch?v=FUm2B8MZ6d0&list=PL6nJZHA3y2fxQK73jmuI5teM3n6Mydcf7).
+A short presentation of COOM is available on [NeurIPS](https://neurips.cc/virtual/2023/poster/73450) and a demo on [Youtube](https://www.youtube.com/watch?v=FUm2B8MZ6d0&list=PL6nJZHA3y2fxQK73jmuI5teM3n6Mydcf7).

 <p align="center">
   <img src="assets/gifs/demo1.gif" alt="Demo1" style="vertical-align: top;"/>